-Rhodiola is used as a so-called "adaptogen", to help the body adapt to and resist physical, chemical, and environmental stress, and for many other uses, but there is no good scientific evidence to support these uses.
+Rhodiola is used as a so-called "adaptogen", to help the body adapt to and resist physical, chemical, and environmental stress.
+It is also used for many other reasons, but there is no good scientific evidence to support its use.

 How does it work ?